-Since Rwanda switched their national language from French to English, they have an increasing demand for qualified English teachers at all levels of the education system.
+Since Rwanda switched their national language from French to English, they have an increasing demand for qualified English teachers at all levels of the education system—creating a growing market for teaching jobs in Africa.
 Move to this dynamic east African country to experience life in a country that has experienced unimaginable grief and that is now a model for progress and reconciliation.
 While you teach your students the English language, you will simultaneously be learning what it means to thrive in a society that has been plagued by horrific acts, and is now surprisingly one of the top places to live and start a business in the world.
 Who knows, your English teaching might turn into an up and coming entrepreneurship opportunity!

 With the oldest desert in the world - and numerous and progressive renewable energy programs, teaching English in Namibia means you will have more to do than just putting your English-language teaching skills to use.
 Once you land in Windhoek, you will also have the chance to explore Namibia’s stunning national parks and get to know one of the most entrepreneurial countries in Africa.
 What’s more up and comping than alternative energy and entrepreneurship?
 Not much!